ShokoAnime/Shokofin/README.md

     AniDB, TvDB, TMDB, etc.) on some item types when an ID is available for the items in Shoko.

-  - [X] Multiple ways to organise your library.
+  - [X] Multiple ways to organize your library.

     - [X] Choose between three ways to group your Shows/Seasons; no grouping, following TvDB (to-be replaced with TMDB soon™-ish), and using Shoko's